LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-relevant-codebases.md

 | [Sysbench](https://github.com/akopytov/sysbench) | current | A multithreaded generic benchmarking tool, with one well-supported use case being networked SQL servers, and [MySQL in particular](https://www.percona.com/blog/2019/04/25/creating-custom-sysbench-scripts/) |

-# List of Just a Few SQLite Encryption Projects
+# SQLite and Encryption Issues

 Encryption is a major problem for SQLite users looking for open code.
 There are no official implementations in open source, although the APIs are documented (seemingly by an SCM mistake years ago (?), see sqlite3-dbx below) and most solutions use the SQLite extension interaface.
 This means that there are many mutually-incompatible implementations, several of them seeming to be very popular.
 None appear to have received encryption certification (?) and none seem to publish test results to reassure users about compatibility with SQLite upstream or with the file format.
 Besides the closed source solution from sqlite.org, there are also at least three other closed source options not listed here.
 This choice between either closed source or fragmented solutions is a poor security approach from the point of view of maintainance as well as peer-reviewed security.
 This means that SQLite in 2020 does not have a good approach to privacy.